 7.’You can get a six pack from sit ups and crunches’

-You need to make sure you strengthen your core, especially through compound exercises that require a strong core such as squats.
-Your internal obliques, the erector spinae and transverse abdominal are muscles buried deep under the skin which begin to emerge after you lose the fat (through cardio and high energy exercises) and you strengthen your core.
+You need to make sure you strengthen your core, especially through compound exercises that require a strong core- such as squats.
+Your internal obliques, the erector spinae and transverse abdominal are muscles buried deep under the skin which begin to emerge after you lose the fat (through cardio and high energy exercises) and your core becomes stronger.

 Sit ups and crunches will help but consistency with compound exercises and holding positions like planks will take precedence.
 Superficial exercises such as crunches are the least effective so should be varied and left to the end of the workout- like the cherry on top of the cake that you must avoid at all costs.